P4ELTE/P4Query/docs/developer_guide.md

 }],
 ```

-After that issue an `mvn clean` and clean the workspace.
+After that, issue an `mvn clean` and clean the workspace.

 ### Gremlin